Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 6570 (OEM) 2GB should in theory be just a bit superior to the GeForce GT 340 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6570 (OEM) 2GB should be 18% faster than the GeForce GT 340 overall, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GT 340 should be a little bit (more or less 13%) more effective at texture filtering than the Radeon HD 6570 (OEM) 2GB. (explain)
+Texel RateThe GeForce GT 340 will be a little bit (approximately 13%) faster with regards to texture filtering than the Radeon HD 6570 (OEM) 2GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 6570 (OEM) 2GB is the winner, not by a very large margin though. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Radeon HD 6570 (OEM) 2GB is a better choice, though not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison